-1. The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial year and percentage increase in the remuneration of each Director, Chief Financial Officer, Company Secretary or Manager, if any, in the financial year
+1. The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial if any, in the financial year

 Name and Designation Ratio of Remuneration to the median remuneration of the employees Percentage increase in the remuneration

 Shri Sharad B Pitti, 31.90:1 Nil

 Chairman & Managing Director

 Shri Akshay S Pitti, 31.90:1 Nil

 Vice-Chairman & Managing Director

 Shri M Pavan Kumar NA NA

 Chief Financial Officer

 Ms. Mary Monica Braganza, 9.93:1 34.17%

 Company Secretary & Compliance officer